Cocoon Kin Kid’s Club - Information for Enrolled Families

 - a hat that covers the back of the neck

-- a filled leak proof water bottle and a spare bottle if own filtered water is required
+- an easy to carry filled leak-proof straw or spouted water bottle and a filled spare bottle in bag if own filtered water is required *spring water is supplied for refills

-- weather appropriate, secure footwear and socks for outdoor climbing if required (eg runners, securely strapped sandals, gum boots for wet weather play - thongs, slip on or unsupportive shoes may not suitable for some physical play) ^
+- weather appropriate, secure footwear and socks for outdoor climbing (eg runners, securely strapped grippy sandals, gum boots yearly round for wet weather play and bush walks - thongs, slip on or unsupportive shoes may not suitable for some physical play) ^

 - sun safe rash vest and shorts/ sleeved bathers, and a towel for warm weather water play